 - The Thing (1982): The Dog-Thing first reveals itself as an alien beast in the kennel with the other dogs by opening its head like a flower before attacking them.
-In a more literal sense, it later tries to attack the humans by shooting out a flower made out of dog tongues.
+In a more literal sense, it later tries to attack the humans by shooting out a flower made out of dog tongues lined with teeth.

 - Tremors: The graboids and their subsequent forms have large beaks and side mandibles that make their open mouths resemble disgusting flowers.
 The African species has an even more prominent blossoming maw.

 - Deep Rising: The gigantic octopoid monster has tentacles that function like this, being closed until they detect prey and split open like a blooming flower to reveal an additional two-jawed inner mouth.

 - The Host: The mutant fish/amphibian monster has several pairs of beak-like and toothed mandibles surrounding numerous layers of fleshy lobes that can open very wide to swallow people whole.

 - The Yaut'Ja from Predator have jaws like this.

 - Stranger Things: The Demogorgon and the Demodogs have mouths that split open into multiple petal-like mandibles.